aozen/sort-algorithm-comparator/README.md

 This project provides two main features to help developers evaluate and benchmark sorting algorithms in JavaScript.

+---

+TL;DR

+1. add `import('sorting-benchmark')` to the file that you wanna analyze
+1. check `~/.js-sorting-logs/times.log` file to see results

 ## Feature 1: Enhanced Array Sorting

 Once the project is integrated into your environment, it modifies the behavior of the native `Array.prototype.sort()` method.
 Instead of using the default sorting algorithm, your arrays will be sorted using various algorithms.
 The time taken for each algorithm will be logged into `~/.js-sorting-logs/times.log`, allowing you to track the performance and determine the most efficient algorithm for your use case.